 Antelope Valley College publishes a Dean's List and President's List each fall and spring semester to recognize those of its students who excel academically.
 Students who earn between a 3.5 and 3.74 grade point average (GPA) are recognized on the Dean's List; those earning between a 3.75 and 4.0 GPA are recognized on the President's List.
-To be eligible for either list, students must complete at least 12 units.
-Courses taken on a credit/no credit basis will not be used in computing GPA.
+To be eligible for either list, students must complete at least 12 units in a given semester.
+Courses taken on a pass/no pass basis will not be used in computing GPA.